| Site Type: Long Term/National Priorities List (NPL) |

 On September 9, 2013, the United States lodged a Consent Decree (CD) in court that resolves claims of the United States against The Durham Manufacturing Company pursuant to Sections 106 and 107 of CERCLA.
 Under the CD, The Durham Manufacturing Company agrees to pay $2.9 million to the United States in reimbursement of past response costs, and additionally agrees to perform certain response actions at the Site, estimated to cost approximately $1.1 million.
 The Court approved the CD on November 12, 2013.

 In 2013, EPA began Remedial Design work for the extension of a public water supply from the City of Middletown into the Town of Durham to service the Superfund site area.
 This area includes over 100 homes and businesses that are currently impacted by site contamination, as well as a buffer zone of homes surrounding the contamination.
 Throughout 2013, EPA's contractors conducted subsurface investigations, including drilling soil borings and taking samples, along the transmission route leading to and within the proposed service area to assess the condition of underlying soils.
 EPA's contractors also conducted subsurface investigations at the proposed location of a water tank in the City of Middletown.
 Contractors have conducted surveying at homes/businesses within the proposed service area to locate existing potable water wells, and will be conducting additional work to more precisely locate plumbing connections and septic systems.
-EPA expects all Remedial Design work to be complete in 2014.
+EPA expects all Remedial Design work to be complete in 2015.
 EPA hosted a public meeting to discuss this upcoming work, as well as the overall status of the Site and the water line project, on June 6, 2013 at Coginchaug Regional High School Auditorium in Durham, CT.
+EPA also continues to work on the design for the Durham Manufacturing Company area cleanup.
+This design is expected to be completed in 2015 or 2016.

 Links to Other Site Information